Raheem-ai/patch/ShiftDesignDoc.md

         // ...
     }
 }

+// completely open chat that is end to end encrypted for anyone who doesn't
+// leave or get booted by an admin const DASHROrgwideChat: Chat = {
+    id: 'DASHROrgwideChat-xxx-yyy',

+    allowedRoles: [
+        'Anyone-xxx-yyy'
+    ],
+    allowedTags: [],
+    allowedUsers: [],
+    allowedShifts: [],

+    timeConstraints: {
+        start: new Date(/* create time */),
+        end: null
+    },
+    dataRetentionWindowInMins: null,
+    dataAccessWindowInMins: null,
+    autoBoot: false
+}
 ```

 ### What this doesn't cover:
 - There is no concept of "ShiftTeams" within a Shift that contain a set of Positions ie. In the `MHFirst` example can't say I 1 Shift with two ShiftTeams, that each have 2 ObserverResponders and 1 DriverResponder, that start/end at different times.
 That would mean EITHER
     - creating a seperate shift for responders with a different star/end time...which means having to duplicate all of the support :/
     - OR (preferred as a "ShiftTeams" workaround) creating seperate positions for the different start/end times ie. ```const DriverResponderEarly: ShiftPosition = ...```, ```const DriverResponderLate: ShiftPosition = ...```, ```const ObserverResponderEarly: ShiftPosition = ...``` and ```const ObserverResponderLate: ShiftPosition = ...```
+- being able to say Users have access to a Chat for an exact time window ie. from 4PM Fri to 8PM Sun every week.
+- Users can't create a Chat (non DM) unless they have the right "admin level" Permissions